JaimeStill/svelte-study/polka/readme.md

 Boots (or creates) the underlying [`http.Server`](https://nodejs.org/api/http.html#http_class_http_server) for the first time.
 All arguments are passed to [`server.listen`](https://nodejs.org/dist/latest-v9.x/docs/api/net.html#net_server_listen) directly with no changes.

 As of `v0.5.0`, this method no longer returns a Promise.
-Instead, teh current Polka instance is returned directly, allowing for chained operations:
+Instead, the current Polka instance is returned directly, allowing for chained operations:

 ```js
 // Could not do this before 0.5.0